Your child was treated in the hospital for Crohn disease. This article tells you how to take care of your child at home afterward.

 What to Expect at Home

 If your child went home with a feeding tube, you will need to learn how to use and clean the tube and the area where the tube enters your child's body.
-If your child is old enough, you can help him learn about the disease and how to care for themselves as well.
+If your child is old enough, you can help them learn about the disease and how to care for themselves as well.

 Your Child's Diet

-When your child first goes home, she may only be able to drink liquids.
+When your child first goes home, they may only be able to drink liquids.
 Or, they may need to eat different foods from what they normally eat.
 Ask the provider when your child can start eating their regular diet.

 You should give your child: